 - you get Disability Living Allowance (DLA) in your name and either Employment and Support Allowance (ESA) or Universal Credit

 - you get Personal Independence Payment (PIP) in your name and either ESA or Universal Credit

-Apply to your school, college or training provider.
-Ask student services or your tutor to explain what you need to do.
+You can apply via your school, college or training provider.
+Please ask student services or your tutor to explain what you need to do.